md-nobir-hasan/Md-Nobir-Hasan/README.md

 #### I am a Programmer - Coder - Developer
 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: Laravel / JS / HTML
+Skills: Laravel / JS / HTML/CSS/PHP/VUE/Inertia JS/Tailwind CSS/Bootstrap/jQuery

 - 🔭 I have worked on Laravel
 - 🌱 I’m currently learning Competitive Programming, JavaScript(ES6), Mathematics, VueJS